-Vent outlet caps or screens should also be in place to avoid unwanted entry by water, snow, ice, or small animals that may build nests that could eventually block the air flow as shown in this photo.
+Vent outlet caps or screens should also be in place to avoid unwanted entry by water, snow, ice, or small animals that may building nests that could eventually block the air flow as shown in this photo.
 Make sure the outdoor vent covering opens freely when the dryer is on.
-If the vent covers are broken or do not operate properly, they should be replaced.
+If the vent covers are broken or not operating properly, they should be replaced.